benedond/safety-critical-scheduling/README.md

---min-length &lt;length&gt;                               minimal length of a task [10] --max-length &lt;length&gt;                               maximal length of a task [50] --task-count &lt;count&gt;                                number of tasks to generate [10] --adjust-weights                                    multiply weights of generated tasks by their randomly generated processing time [false]
+--min-length &lt;length&gt;                               minimal length of a task [10] --max-length &lt;length&gt;                               maximal length of a task [50] --task-count &lt;count&gt;                                number of tasks to generate [10]
 </pre>